justinjiajia/bigdata_lab/more.md

 <img width="1011" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/54b7d2f6-e825-421e-8dc2-5223495a6cff">

 The number of cores per executor seems to be affected by the `--executor-cores 2` flag.
+Now 1 vCore seen by YARN gets mapped to 2 cores seen by Spark.

 | Instance ID | Instance Type | Software Entities | No. of Containers |
 | ------------- |-------------| ------------- | ------------- |